i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

   }
 }
 ```
-Note: The NAME of the class is important here!
+**Note:** The NAME of the class is important here!
-The Dom-Element with the data-behavior attribute is passed to the constructor of your class.
+The DOM element with the data-behavior attribute is passed to the constructor of your class.

 ## How to initialize
 Initialisation is easy.

-### Load the Behavior Module
+### Load the behavior module

 ```
 import Behavior from 'flamingo-carotene-behavior'